mikependon/RepoDB/RepoDb.Docs/RepoDb vs Dapper.md

 	```

 	**Actually, this is not clear to me**:
-	- Is it creating an implicit transaction here?
+	- Is it creating an implicit transaction?
 What if one row fails?
 	- Is it iterating the list and call the *DbCommand.Execute<Method>* multiple times?

 	Please correct me here so I can update this page right away.